-- 1. Go to Co > Manage apps

-- 2. Set the filter to All apps

-- 3. Search for 'Email'

-- 4. In the results, expand Confluence Email to Page

-- 5. Select Enable

-- 6. Go to Some Seneral Configuration Create by page

-- 7. Check the box next to Create pages by email

-- 8. Select the incoming mail server (this is the mail account users will email to create a page)

-- 9. Select Save
+- 2. Set the filter to All apps - 3.
+Search for 'Email' - 4.
+In the results, expand Confluence Email to Page - 5.
+Select Enable - 6.
+Go to Administration Seneral Configuration Create by page - 7.
+Check the box next to Create pages by email - 8.
+Select the incoming mail server (this is the mail account users will email to create a page) - 9.
+Select Save

-Check yourspace:
+Check your space: